 It also provides clients and suppliers with a sense of security and continuity, thus reducing any potential risk for the new owner.

 To ensure your business appeals to prospective buyers, you should be able to demonstrate a consistently strong financial performance over the past two or three years at least.

 You should consider the value and current profitability of your company and its assets, the brand image and reputation of your business, your client relations and retention rates, sales history and future earnings forecasts, and potential risks for the buyer due to a change in management.

 Satisfying due diligence checks

-To ensure you satisfy these due diligence checks, your accounting records must be up-to-date and present a true and fair view of your company’s financial position, your annual accounts and tax returns should be in order, you should finalise (or be in the process of settling) all outstanding liabilities with HMRC, creditors, suppliers and employees, and be able to account for all credits or liabilities of your existing clients.
+Your annual accounts and tax returns should also be in order.
+You must finalise (or be in the process of settling) all outstanding liabilities with HMRC, creditors, suppliers, and employees.
+You should also be able to account for all credits or liabilities associated with existing clients.

 It’s best not to inform your staff, suppliers, and competitors that you are planning to sell your limited company until everything is in order.
 Their reactions could negatively impact your company’s profitability.